Last reviewed: 19.11.2025

 - Consider your organisation’s current approach to flexible working requests.
 Is it open-minded enough?
 Even currently, your default position should not be ‘No’.

-How can Make UK help you
+How we can help

-You’ll receive updates from us as key legal changes come in, so you can stay compliant and up to date.
+- Sign up to our updates as the legal changes come in, so you can stay compliant and up to date.

-You can also shape future policy.
+- You can also shape future policy.
 We speak regularly with Government and feed into consultations, using input from businesses like yours.

-| Ongoing employment law and HR support
+Ongoing employment law and HR support

 Want to connect more deeply with the sector?